quoclong20222428/todo-list-frontend/README.md

-# To-Do App – Preliminary Assignment Submission
+# To-Do App – FullStack Project

 ## 🚀 Project Setup & Usage
 **How to install and run your project:**